-A number of salt bins are required on the Network, we intend to continue using exisiting locations at present.
-This will be updated and reviewed at the end of each season.
+Several salt bins are required on the Network, we intend to continue using existing locations at present.
+This will be updated and reviewed at the end of each season and pending the completion of the Queensferry Crossing works.

 These will be stocked prior to 30th September each year and stock levels monitored and replenished as required throughout the period.
-Any damaged saltbins will be replaced within 2 days.
+Any damaged salt bins will be replaced within 2 days.
 At the end of each year salt bins will be taken back to depots and stored.